Jessie Case Vesel: Biography

 She and Ferdo Vesel grew closer, and at the beginning of 1897 she posed for him for her portrait, which is now held by the National Gallery of Slovenia.
 In September 1897 they married in Hampstead.
 After the wedding they travelled around Europe for more than a year.
 In 1899 they moved to his homeland where they lived in the former Ursuline monastery in Mekinje, Kamnik.
 In 1900 Jessie Case Vesel took part in the first Slovene art exhibition in Ljubljana.
-She exhibited two watercolour landcapes: Pri apnenici (By the Lime Kiln) and V neveljski dolini (In the Nevelje Valley).
+She exhibited two watercolour landcapes: Pri apnenici (By the Lime Kiln) and V neveljski dolini (In the Nevlje Valley).
 In the exhibition catalogue she is listed as a painter living in Kamnik.
 In the summer of 1901 she and her husband moved to the Grumlof estate in Lower Carniola, which they purchased with her money.
-Soon afterward they again set off on a trip around Europe.
+She visited England again in 1901.
+Soon afterward she and her husband again set off on a trip around Europe.
 In 1908 her husband divorced her, and she returned to England.
 She never returned to Slovenia.
 In 1913 she lived in St Ives in Cornwall, where there was a large artists’ colony, and she continued painting.
-She died in March 1937 in Exmoor.
+She died on 20.
+March 1937 in Exmoor.